RamTex/robot/README.md

 ### Improvements
  - In case of further requirements I would: Avoid direct writing to stdout from other classes than the main loop.
 Inject output streams to classes.
 This allows a cleaner dataflow and does not clutter unit test output.
 At the current stage it would be overengineered.
  - Improve detail level of errors related to input parsing errors.
+ - Check with stakeholders how talkative they want the robot: What level of warnings is required.
+Now the robot just refuses, does not say why.
  - Get the graphical output approved by project manager or remove from project.

 ## Bonus